38 Eastwood Drive, Suite 401

 Now that you know your ideal customer, it’s time to create ads that appeal to them.
-This is the part of the campaign building proccess that will really benefit from understanding the customer experience.
+This is part of the campaign-building process that will really benefit from understanding the customer experience.
 While many organizations use call recording and quality monitoring to measure employee performance and improve CX, the data extracted from customer interactions can improve your PPC campaigns.

 For instance, when you use our call transcription services, you get insights to help you learn things such as:

 With searchable call transcripts, you can quickly and easily search for key terms related to those questions.
 And with our Insights dashboard, you can even see which calls about your products were mostly positive or negative.
 Once you dig into the interactions with your customers, you can start to understand how they feel about everything you offer.